alfonsodlopez/ADL-Website/content/blog/getting-comfortable-with-git/index.md

 ![Git Clone Local](git_clone_2.jpg)

 Just like that, I was able to simply pull the entire repository back into my local machine.
 You only need to do this if you need to start a pull an entire project and get it set-up on your local machine.
 The great thing about Git and GitHub's open-source nature is that you can start searching projects you are interested in and clone your own copy to start working on.
 For your average day-to-day work, all you will want is the most recent changes to a remote repository.
-This can be done with `git pull`
+This can be done with `git pull`.

+I hope you found this article helpful to understand more about Git and how to get started with your own repository on GitHub.